BONUS FREEBIE: To grab the “10 Questions Every Author Needs to Answer” in the media CLICK HERE.

 Increasing your business and getting your message out to help people should always be your goals.
 But the first won’t happen, if you’re not motivated by the latter.
 One of the things I find working with so many authors as a media trainer and coach is that people don’t want to give away too much about the book.
 If you’re interested in working together one-on-one for media training apply here.

 Lucinda and I covered so much in our conversation, check out the entire episode of Inside Scoop here!
-And for even more information about agents and getting your book published, sign up for Lucinda’s newsletter here.
+And for even more information about agents and getting your book published, grab your copy of Lucinda’s new book Get Signed.

 Leave a Reply